What are the different types of life insurance?

 Universal life insurance

 Unlike whole life insurance, universal life insurance offers more flexibility, specifically when it comes to premium payments, the amount of the death benefit, and the savings/investment portion of the policy.
-Universal life insurance policyholders can change the amount and frequency of premiums payments, so long as the first premium payment is made.
-This allows you to build investment savings and have a life insurance policy at the same time.
+Universal life insurance policyholders could change the amount and frequency of premiums payments, so long as the first premium payment is made.
+This may allow you to build investment savings and have a life insurance policy at the same time.